praetorian-inc/praetorian-cli/README.md

 ### Authentication in organizations that use SSO

-SSO enabled accounts can use CLI by inviting password-based accounts as collaborators.
+SSO-enabled accounts can use CLI by inviting password-based accounts as collaborators.
-These collaborator accounts can assume into the main account using the `--account` option in the CLI, or including that information in the keychain file itself with an **account** entry:
+These collaborator accounts can assume into the main account using the `--account` option in the CLI, or including that information in the keychain file.
+For example, you can assume into the security.team@acme.com main account using the account entry.
+Substitute the email address of your main account:
 ```
 [United States]
 name = chariot